srlkonline/BMI-Calculator/README.md

-# EDA Data Cleaning and Projects in Python
+# EDA Data Cleaning Web Scraping and Projects in Python